-The CEO Employment Agreement provides that on a termination by the Corporation without cause, Mr. Leon will be entitled to (i) six (6) months of notice, or six (6) months of Mr. Leon's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election) plus (ii) three (3) months of notice, or three (3) months of Mr. Leon's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Leon, and together with (i) and (ii) up to a combined maximum of twelve (12) months of notice, or twelve (12) months of Mr. Leon's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election).
+The CEO Employment Agreement provides that on a termination by the Corporation without cause, Mr. Leon will be entitled to (i) six (6) months of notice, or six (6) months of Mr. Leon's base salary (at the time of termination) in lieu of such notice (or any combination thereof at the Corporation's election) plus (ii) three (3) months of notice, or three (3) months of Mr. Leon's base salary (at the time of termination) in lieu of such notice for each completed year of service from the deemed date of service from Mr. Leon, and together with (i) and (ii) up to a combined maximum of twelve (12) months of notice, or twelve (12) months of Mr. Leon's base salary (at the time of termination).
 The entitlements are inclusive of any statutory entitlements that Mr. Leon may have under the ESA to notice or termination pay, severance pay (if any), and benefit continuation upon the termination of his employment without just cause, and in the event that Mr. Leon has any additional minimum statutory entitlements arising under the ESA, such entitlements will be provided to Mr. Leon.